Last week, I interviewed the wonderful Julie Morgenstern, and we ended our chat by discussing the importance of women having hobbies and passions.

 You are also coming to terms with a behavior or habit you have that you recognize is not serving you.
-Before you can commit to making that change, we have to analyze our behavior and see the areas that need improvement.
+Before you can commit to making that change, you have to analyze your behavior and see the areas that need improvement.

 Or, in short, you can’t change anything you can’t accept.